What is a CRDT? Replicated Data Types Explained

 | Complexity | In the data structure | In the transform functions |

-OT is battle-tested for server-centric architectures.
-CRDTs are the better fit when a central server is a limitation, not a feature, in peer-to-peer systems, offline-capable apps, and local-first tools that put the user's device first.
+OT is proven at scale in server-centric architectures.
+CRDTs are the better fit when a central server becomes a limitation instead of a feature, whether in peer-to-peer systems, offline-capable apps, or local-first tools that put the user's device first.

 Related terms

-- Operational Transformation (OT) an alternative approach for collaborative editing that relies on a central server to order and transform operations.
+- Operational Transformation (OT) is an alternative approach to collaborative editing that relies on a central server to order and transform operations.